Textcat/JLStickerTextView/README.md

 Here are some ideas:

 - [ ] More options for text(eg: lineSpacing)
-- [ ] Interface to custome the appearance of StickerLabelView(close Button, rotate button, border,etc)
+- [ x ] Interface to custome the appearance of StickerLabelView(close Button, rotate button, border,etc)
 - [ ] More general solution for Scaling stickerView proportionally
 - [ ] Support placeholder